energinsight/dataframework/README.md

 ## Download the sample script:
 curl -o Loader.py https://raw.githubusercontent.com/energinsight/dataframework/main/Loader.py

-## Note: the API keys need to be saved as env variables.
+## Note: the API keys

+If you are not going to use some sources, their API keys do not need to be added to the env variables.

 ### Linux:
 Add the following lines (with your API keys) to the end of .venv/bin/activate file: